Native American Beaded Jewelry Bracelets

 READ

-How to Make Beaded Costume Jewelry
+How to Make Beaded Rope Jewelry

 It’s important to gather an array of different colored beads; glass bead colors primarily used include green, blue and white along with various shades of pink and red.
 Additionally, threading material must also be gathered; often leather or suede decorations are threaded onto the beads to add extra detail to the bracelet once complete.